unosquare/raspberryio/README.md

 # Then run the command below to add the path to the dotnet executable to the current session
 PATH=$PATH:/home/ubuntu/dotnet

+# finally, you can:
+sudo nano /etc/sudoers
+# and append to the secure_path option:
+:/home/pi/dotnet
+# this will allow you to run dotnet in su mode
 ```

 After that, you can reboot the raspberry.
 To check if dotnet is installed just run "dotnet" and a message should show.